Holes 13 - 18

 Hole fourteen

 Hole 14 is a short par 4 with trees either side and fairway bunkers left and right.
-A good tee shot will leave a short iron in to a generous green that has two small bunkers at the front.
+A good tee shot will leave a short iron from the undulating fairway into a generous green that has bunkers left and right at the front.

 The green itself has a small shelf at the front then slopes away to the back.